rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 Goals:
 1. Learn more about Mick's past group.
 2. Determine what my discovery will be (from background).
-3. Work on supplying my lore addiction by selling drugs to fellow students.
+3. Sell drugs to a student.